Posts Tagged ‘International Women’s Day’

 Her discoveries of spectacular marine reptiles prompted the scientific community to begin further investigation into explanations for changes in the natural world.

+In 2021, a 3-coin series was issued by The Royal Mint to commemorate Anning and her discoveries.
 These 50p coins, issued in collaboration with the Natural History Museum, feature designs of the Temnodontosaurus, Plesiosaurus and, Dimorphodon – all prehistoric giants discovered by Anning on the Jurassic Coast!

-A truly inspiring woman, who pushed for her passion, making important historic discoveries and changes as a result.
+Mary Anning was a truly inspiring woman, who pushed for her passion, making important historic discoveries and changes as a result.

 Rosalind Franklin

 English chemist, Rosalind Franklin sits right at the very heart of the story of DNA.
+Her ground-breaking research and inspiring work ethic were central to the discovery of the helical structure of DNA, which was later publicised by Watson and Crick.

-Tragically, at the age of just 37, Franklin passed away from ovarian cancer, robbing her of the same awards and recognitions that her colleagues were gifted.
+Tragically, at the age of just 37, Franklin passed away from ovarian cancer, robbing her of the same awards and recognitions that her colleagues received.

 The reverse design of this coin, by David Knapton, features a depiction of her famous Photograph 51, which enabled her to discover the structure of DNA in her laboratory in Cambridge.